Power Gauge Report is an investing newsletter run by Marc Chaikin.

 2) Is There A Refund Policy?

-Yes and it's 30 days to get your money back.
+Yes, and it's 30 days to get your money back.

-This isn't enough time to test the stock picks but you should get an idea if you like the service or not.
+This isn't enough time to test the stock picks, but you should get an idea if you like the service or not.

 Another thing you need to keep in mind is the upsells don't come with a refund policy.

-You only get a credit.
+You only get credit.

-So if you fall for the upsells at Chaikin you'll only be able to get a refund to buy other Marketwise products.
+So if you fall for the upsells at Chaikin, you'll only be able to get a refund to buy other Marketwise products.

 3) Is Marc Chaikin Legit?